Most people are stunned at the impact investment fees have on their desired retirement age.

 With the same returns, Natalie has over $209,000 more in her retirement account than Emily!
 That could be the difference between running out of money vs. leaving money behind.

-Many 401(k) providers don’t make it easy for you to find the fees they charge.
-On top of that, the investment options are sometimes very limited.
+Many providers don’t make it easy for you to find the fees they charge.

-Fortunately, there’s a free tool that tells you the health of your 401(k) portfolio based on your retirement goals and the exact fees you’re paying.
+Fortunately, there’s a free tool that tells you the health of your retirement portfolio based on your retirement goals and the exact fees you’re paying.

 Blooom is an SEC-registered investment advisory firm that offers a free retirement portfolio check-up service.